-Due to an increase in the number of motor vehicle accidents related to sleepiness and fatigue, there is growing evidence to support the need to test commercial drivers for obstructive sleep apnea (OSA).
-Individuals with untreated OSA have slower reaction times and impaired performance on tests of vigilance, memory and executive function.
-That’s why the National Transportation and Safety Board recommends sleep disorder screening programs to help identify drivers at high risk of sleep apnea and guide them to medical treatment.
+Due to an increase in the number of motor vehicle accidents related to sleepiness and fatigue, the National Transportation Safety Board recommends sleep apnea screening tests among commercial drivers to help identify those at high risk and guide them to medical treatment.

-Mercy Medical Center offers a comprehensive sleep testing, education and treatment program to help identify commercial drivers with OSA and improve their overall health and safety.
+Mercy Medical Center offers a comprehensive sleep testing, education and treatment program to help identify commercial drivers with sleep apnea and improve their overall health and safety.

-- Appointment with a sleep physician to review the outcome of the study recommended medical treatment plan.
+- Appointment with a sleep physician to review the outcome of the study and a recommended medical treatment plan

-- Meeting with a registered sleep technologist to review the medical treatment plan, education on obstructive sleep apnea and compliance monitoring and questions answered.
+- Meeting with a registered sleep technologist for education on sleep apnea and compliance monitoring

-- Provision of durable medical equipment (DME) with instruction about the use and maintenance of the ordered treatment device.
+- Provision of durable medical equipment (DME), including CPAP machines, with instruction about use and maintenance

-- Additional program offerings including assessment for cardiovascular disease, diabetes education and weight management.
+- Additional health-care assessments for cardiovascular disease, diabetes education and weight management

-Mercy Sleep Center is a healthcare partner in the management of a patient’s sleep-related disorder.
+Mercy Sleep Disorders Center is your health-care partner in the management of sleep-related disorders like OSA.
 A copy of the sleep study interpretative report and recommended medical treatment plan is sent to the patient’s primary care physician for continued monitoring and medical management.

 Mercy Sleep Center offers on-going community education programs to educate the public, commercial drivers, and family and friends about sleep-related breathing disorders.

-Mercy Medical Center offers very competitive pricing, and program packages are tailored to each company.
-A representative from Mercy Driver Sleep Testing Program will be happy to present a proposal for your company, based on your individual needs.
+Mercy offers competitive pricing on sleep apnea screenings and other sleep disorder services, and program packages are tailored to your company.
+A representative from Mercy Commercial Driver Sleep Testing Program will be happy to present a proposal for your company, based on your individual needs.